trocalos/redes_neuronales/README.md

 ### Author

-This project was created by [Your Name](https://github.com/yourusername).
+This project was created by [José Luis García Vázquez](https://github.com/trocalos) thanks to https://youtu.be/j6eGHROLKP8.